operanditech/statemirror/README.md

 This is a receiver library for reading and handling EOSIO state database operations from the nodeos statetrack_plugin.

+This library is under active development and is currently a very early version.

 Currently it implements a ZeroMQ reader to connect to the statetrack_plugin and two operation handlers: